Lifecycle of algorithmic trading portfolio

 Real-backtest results mismatch

-Besides matching the results, one more important aspect is needed to be evaluated during live trading especially while evaluating the testing period.
+Besides matching the results, one more important aspect is needed to be evaluated during live trading, especially while evaluating the testing period.
 It is comparing a live performance to backtest where the overall profit of a trading symbol e.g. EURUS, can be taken and compared with the backtest to find out the percentage of real performance to the backtest that could be for example 70%.
 Generally, 70% up to 100% is fine as live conditions are always tougher than the ideal backtest.
-But if that percentage falls to 30%, then further research is needed to find a reason for this inconsistency, that could be for example lack of liquidity on the symbol which leads to big slippages.
+But if that percentage falls to 30%, then further research is needed to find a reason for this inconsistency, which could be for example lack of liquidity on the symbol which leads to big slippages.

 Several years ago, there was a lack of methodology and tools to evaluate live results.
 Many custom solutions exist now for that purpose for everyone with a wide range of supported platforms like Quant Analyzer.
 This article focused on practical examples as well as on rules on how to evaluate results during live trading.
 Having good rules will help you to make clear decisions during your lifetime of portfolio and will allow you to be more consistent with your results.